Multivariate interpolation

-In numerical analysis, multivariate interpolation is interpolation on functions of more than one variable (multivariate functions); when the variates are spatial coordinates, it is also known as spatial interpolation.
+In numerical analysis, multivariate interpolation or multidimensional interpolation is interpolation on multivariate functions, having more than one variable or defined over a multi-dimensional domain.
+A common special case is bivariate interpolation or two-dimensional interpolation, based on two variables or two dimensions.
+When the variates are spatial coordinates, it is also known as spatial interpolation.

 The function to be interpolated is known at given points $(x_i, y_i, z_i, \dots)$ and the interpolation problem consists of yielding values at arbitrary points $(x,y,z,\dots)$.

 Multivariate interpolation is particularly important in geostatistics, where it is used to create a digital elevation model from a set of points on the Earth's surface (for example, spot heights in a topographic survey or depths in a hydrographic survey).

 Regular grid

 For function values known on a regular grid (having predetermined, not necessarily uniform, spacing), the following methods are available.